 Does your struggle with ADHD behavior look something like this?

-You’ve told your child with attention deficit disorder (ADHD or ADD) to pick up his dirty clothes from the bedroom floor.
+You’ve told your child with attention deficit disorder (ADHD or ADD) to pick up their dirty clothes from the bedroom floor.
 Not a single sock has been deposited in the hamper.
-Did he not hear you — or did he ignore your discipline?
+Did they not hear you — or did they ignore your discipline?

 Annoyed, you shout and, worse, feel yourself getting angry and nearing a power struggle.
 Then come the threats — no TV for a week, no friends visiting for a month, and whatever else you can think of in your fury.
 The incident costs everyone dearly: Your child feels angry and demoralized, and you feel like anything but a loving parent.
 And for what?
 A pile of clothes in need of a washing machine.